alump/alump-vaadin-rich-text-editor/README.md

 this is planned to be released as Polymer 3 / NPM, and next section covers that

 > npm install

+Bower install might offer versions for dependencies.
+Select 1.5.0 for vaadin-lumo-styles.
 > bower install

 > npm start

 These steps will get demo app running.
 Add /demo to end of URL to see the demo page.